Rachel Rubinstein looks to the future of Yiddish literature in translation.

-Earlier this week, Ruth Franklin wrote about sharing a stage with Yann Martel and discussed whether anything new can be said about the Holocaust.
-She is the author of “A Thousand Darknesses: Lies and Truth in Holocaust Fiction.”
-Her blog posts are being featured this week on The Arty Semite courtesy of the Jewish Book Council and My Jewish Learning’s Author Blog series.
+Earlier this week, Avi Steinberg wrote about Kafka in Tel Aviv and shared a horribly embarrassing memo.
+His first book, “Running the Books: The Adventures of an Accidental Prison Librarian,” was just released.
+His blog posts are being featured this week on The Arty Semite courtesy of the Jewish Book Council and My Jewish Learning’s Author Blog series.
 For more information on the series, please visit:

 Crossposted from Haaretz